 Milestone Comics was the imprint of Milestone Media, a coalition of African-American comics creators who felt that mainstream superhero comic books severely under-represented minorities.
 In a special deal with DC Comics, the latter company distributed Milestone's output, but did not have editorial control over it.
 Milestone kept the copyrights, but DC got all the trademarks.
 It should be noted that, despite primarily featuring Black characters, Milestone aimed to showcase more ethnicities, and some of its heroes were Hispanic, Asian, and even, yes, White.
 It also featured gay and transgender characters.
 In addition, the line hired minority writers and artists such as the late Maddie Blaustein, who was openly transgender.

-- Icon: August Freeman IV, a wealthy conservative African-American who secretly has superhuman abilities (he's actually an alien) is convinced by a socially aware young woman, Raquel Ervin (who'd been participating in a robbery of his home) to become an inspirational superhero, with her as his sidekick, "Rocket".
+- Icon: Augustus Freeman IV, a wealthy conservative African-American who's secretly a superpowered alien is convinced by a socially aware young woman, Raquel Ervin (who'd been participating in a robbery of his home) to become an inspirational superhero, with her as his sidekick, "Rocket".

 - Static: Virgil Hawkins, a bright high school student, gets mixed up with gang violence just long enough to be present when the city's assembled gangs have a riot, the "Big Bang" — which is broken up by police armed with an experimental gas.
 Gaining electromagnetic powers from exposure to the gas, he becomes a superhero.
 This was the most popular of the titles, gaining an animated adaptation, Static Shock.